Fuad II of Egypt: Birth and reign

 The son of King Farouk and his second wife Queen Narriman, Crown Prince Ahmed Fuad was born on 16 January 1952 in Abdeen Palace.
 He was delivered at 8:30 a.m. and named after his grandfather Fuad I. Fuad had three half-sisters from Farouk's previous marriage with Queen Farida: princesses Farial, Fawzia and Fadia.
-As women could not inherit the Egyptian throne Farouk's first cousin, Prince Mohammed Ali Tewfik, was heir presumptive until Fuad's birth.
+As women could not inherit the Egyptian throne, Farouk's first cousin, Prince Mohammed Ali Tewfik, was heir presumptive until Fuad's birth.
 Immediately following his birth, Fuad was granted the title of Prince of the Sa'id.
 He was styled accordingly as Ahmed Fuad, Prince of the Sa'id.

-On 23 July 1952, the Free Officers led by Mohamed Naguib and Gamal Abdel Nasser orchestrated a military coup, thus beginning the Egyptian revolution.
+On 23 July 1952, the Free Officers led by Mohamed Naguib and Gamal Abdel Nasser started the beginning the Egyptian revolution to dispose the Muhammad Ali non-Egyptian dynasty.
 On 26 July, Farouk was ordered to abdicate in favour of the crown prince and leave Egypt.
 Farouk abdicated and went into exile in Italy.
 His family, including Fuad, joined him in exile.
 By stepping down, Farouk had wished that the forces opposing the monarchy would be placated, and that Fuad could unify the country during his reign.

 Regency

-On Farouk's abdication, the army proclaimed that Fuad was now King Fuad II of Egypt and the Sudan.
+On Farouk's abdication, the army proclaimed that Fuad was now King Fuad II of Egypt and the Sudan, at only 6 months of age.
 The country was now ruled by Nasser, Naguib and the other Free Officers.
 Naguib promised to maintain a constitutional monarchy with a regency council holding power until Fuad came of age.
 Fuad's constitutional powers were assumed by the Cabinet until 2 August 1952, when a regency body, but not a council, was established.
 Prince Muhammad Abdel Moneim was appointed regent and led the body.
 The regency body had no actual powers, however, these having been effectively assumed by the Revolutionary Command Council which was led by Naguib.
 The body was dissolved on 7 September 1952 and Moneim was appointed the sole prince regent, though he still had no actual powers when serving in this role.

 The monarchy was formally abolished on 18 June 1953: Egypt was declared a republic for the first time in its history, and Naguib became its first ever President.
 Fuad was officially deposed and stripped of his royal titles.